Gordon C. Atkins Memorial Scholarship Award

 As facilitators of professional education and lifelong learning, individual members provide active service and support to the University community, foster an academic climate to enhance student achievement, focus on increasing productive student and faculty dialog, and honor the traditions of liberal education.

-Students who have demonstrated leadership among their student peers may be nominated.
+Students who have demonstrated leadership through service in the community, workplace, classroom, or through academic excellence may be nominated.
 All full-time and adjunct faculty are qualified to join the society.

 Undergraduate honors are identified as High Distinction on the transcripts and diplomas of students who have maintained a GPA of 3.96 or higher.
 For undergraduate students to have their honors recognized in the printed program at commencement, all of their degree requirements must be met by March 1.
 There are no exceptions to this honors policy.